Mattress protectors and bed covers explained

 Taking all the above on board, we can now understand the basic principles.
 It now stands to reason that if you were to sleep directly on the mattress there is nothing there to combat the three main enemies to your mattress:

 Even by themselves should give cause for concern, but when all three are considered and this is a fact of life, not pseudo scare tactics of which we are vehemently opposed to, should impress upon you the absolute validity of utilising toppers with your mattress.
 Going back to the questions we received over the years, we have concluded that the more you have paid for your mattress the more essential the topper element is.

-Over the years we have all purchased, tried, sampled and discussed the merits of all toppers in general.
-Our conclusions are that you do not have to go to enormous expense although we say steer away from ultra cheap versions around the £25 mark particularly if they are the feathered variety.
+Over the years we have all purchased, tried, sampled and discussed the merits of all protectors and mattress toppers in general.
+Our conclusions are that you do not have to go to enormous expense although we say to steer away from ultra-cheap versions particularly if they are the feathered variety.
 In our experience, there is far too little material in them to be of any use or benefit.

 With both toppers and protectors the more natural the fibres contained within the better your sleep experience will be.
 A protector is a must have for any mattress, whereas a topper is for those who want the absolute finest sleeping comfort!

 We have our own range of contemporary single and double mattress toppers, in particular, we specialise in high-quality latex mattress toppers, perfect to provide that initial sink to a bed without losing the support or getting too hot, unlike memory foam counterparts.
 We would love to hear your views on toppers so ask a question or get in touch for further help.
 Alternatively, for more information on bed toppers, read our article on bed toppers.

 There are over 6000 questions and answers submitted by you on all questions about mattresses and bed problems.
 Enter a keyword such as Vi Spring, John Lewis beds, bad back or Memory Foam and see if your question has already been answered.